UFWebApps/Bootcamp4_2019/Readme.md

 - BuildingList.js: *In this file you will*
     - create a filter on the building list constant that allows you to filter on the name of the building
-    - display only the buldings the meet the filter criteria
+    - display only the buildings the meet the filter criteria
     - Create an onClick listener action that will allow you to click on a building name and capture the ID

 - Search.js: *In this file you will*